-Apple has upgraded the iPhone XS Max to become the iPhone 11 Pro Max and lost the Roman numerals in the process.
-That's ushered in a slightly new approach, sitting alongside the iPhone 11 (replacing the iPhone XR) which closes the gap between the "pro" and the "normal" phone.
+When Apple upgraded the iPhone XS Max to become the iPhone 11 Pro Max and lost the Roman numerals in the process, that ushered in a slightly new approach.
+Sitting alongside the iPhone 11 (replacing the iPhone XR) which closes the gap between the "pro" and the "normal" phone.

-The iPhone 11 Pro brings with it a new camera system as Apple looks to push back against rival flagship devices and offer greater photography prowess alongside the normal blend of buttery smooth interaction and plenty of power.
+The iPhone 11 Pro brings with it a triple camera system as Apple looks to push back against rival flagship devices and offer greater photography prowess alongside the normal blend of buttery smooth interaction and plenty of power.
 But more than half a year later, is it enough to still compete and does 'Pro' mean anything?

 A design that might divide